About Me

 Ten minutes later a van full of drunken farmers came bounding into the yard shouting about ambulances and finding me dead on the floor.
 Woops, the message the landlord passed was “Sally has had some trouble and needs you to go home”.
 Thinking about my accident the boyfriend landed expecting the worst.

-If you stick around the blog for a while I will tell you about learning how not to drive over a sleeping sheeps head with a tractor …. another woops.
+If you stick around the blog for a while I will tell you about learning how not to drive over a sleeping sheeps head with a tractor …. another big woops.